SelimWaly/documentation-testing/README.md

 Modules `pydub`, `boto3`, `speech_recognition`, `whisper`, `ffmpeg`, `av` and `playsound` help in using voice access to commit and use commands for more efficiency.

 ### AI and Voice Assistant
-The AI thinks and uses prompts from both Bing AI and ChatGPT through the modules `EdgeGPT` and `openai` for more knowledge and access to the web's data through Bing's search engine.
+The AI thinks and uses prompts from both Bing AI and ChatGPT through the modules `EdgeGPT` and `openai` and uses advanced data collection methods to generate the perfect response along with Bing AI's important ability of accessing live data from the web.

 ### Agility with GPIO Functions
 The project uses the module `gpiozero` to move motors, light and unlight light sources, operate buttons and more for better personalization and speed during tasks.